 Hinchey and Konkol.
 2018. p.
 37

-Following the work of one of mentors, Michael Apple, I would argue that there is an aggressive initiative to render teachers powerless in the classroom and beyond.
+Following the work of one of my mentors, Michael Apple, I would argue that there is an aggressive initiative to render teachers powerless in the classroom and beyond.
 After reading and briefly discussing the following excerpt from GÜR (2014), please post to the whiteboard a brief joint statement about the meaning of teacher professionalism.

 The idea of deskilling is that teachers are increasingly losing control over their own labor.
 In other words, authorities present teachers with ready decisions in many situations where teachers should otherwise be able to make their own decisions and implement them autonomously.
 This creates a situation where teachers are expected to serve as mere implementers (Apple, 1988, 1995; Shannon, 1989).
 For instance, teachers are increasingly expected to employ prepackaged curricula and teaching materials such as guidebooks, textbooks, lesson plans and assessment tools at the expense of their capacity to tailor their programs according to local context and students’ needs… Reflecting a need to control the teacher’s every step, this approach regards education as the development of a set of educational processes and materials that even an inexperienced teacher can easily follow (Gür, 2006).